What do you know about brain injury, its causes, and treatment?

 Living with brain injury can be extremely difficult for victims and those that care for them.

-If you suffered a brain injury and believe that someone else is at fault, contact the team at Bottaro Law today to discuss your rights to getting on the road to recovery.
+If you suffered a brain injury and believe that someone else is at fault, contact the team at the Bottaro Law Firm, LLC today to discuss your rights to getting on the road to recovery.
 We are passionate about helping brain injury victims, not just by fighting for our clients but also through our membership in The Brain Injury Association of Rhode Island.
-Last October, Bottaro Law employees and their families came together to walk in the Association’s annual fundraising run at Goddard Park.
+Last October, The Bottaro Law Firm, LLC employees and their families came together to walk in the Association’s annual fundraising run at Goddard Park.